 What If I Never Committed a Crime?

 The conspiracy itself is a crime.
 Because of this, you can be convicted regardless.
-All it takes is a plan or agreement to commit a crime and then taking any step toward it.
+All it takes is a plan or agreement to commit a crime, and then taking any step toward it.

 Take the bank robbery example.
 If the police see you and your friend sitting in the bank parking lot wearing ski masks, you can potentially be convicted of conspiracy even if you never set foot inside the bank.
-If you buy guns and then back out of the plan, a tip to the police could lead to your arrest and conviction for conspiracy.

 Los Angeles Conspiracy Lawyer Near Me (310) 896-2723